kentaka7/eMia-iOS/README.md

 ## Installation

-Clone or unzip the repository.
-Go to the root folder.
-Make
+- clone or unzip the repository.
+- go to the root folder.
+- make

    pod install

 Open eMia.xcworkspace